EricRJensen/EE_Database/README.md

-# BLM_Database
+# EE_Database
-Repository to manage codebase for Bureau of Land Management time-series database scripts
+Repository to manage codebase for the general Earth Engine time-series database scripts